 In case no specific AE-ID-Stem value to be used for the Registree AE was determined during Step 003, the value 'S' shall be used in what follows for the AE-ID-Stem.
 Otherwise use the value determined in step 003.

-The From parameter of the CREATE request for the <AEAnnc> resource shall be set to the SP-relative-CSE-ID of the Receiver.
+The From parameter of the CREATE request for the <AEAnnc> resource shall be set to the SP-relative-CSE-ID or Absolute-CSE-ID followed by ‘/S’.

 The link attribute of the <AEAnnc> resource to be created shall be set to the SP-Relative-Resource-ID format of a - not yet existent - <AE> resource hosted on the Registrar CSE constructed with a Unstructured-CSE-relative-Resource-ID that is equal to the AE-ID-Stem value used for the Registree AE.The App-ID attribute of the <AEAnnc> resource to be created shall be present and set to the App-ID attribute value of the Registree AE.